Posted on July 10, 2017 by support@ccwsafe.com in Uncategorized

 The Civilian Use of Force Continuum Level I: Situational Awareness

 The more experience you have, the more reliable your intuition will be.
-For example, a police officer with 10 years of experience on the streets will know how to read people, observe behavioral patterns, body language and other telltale indicators that are out of the ordinary.
-Because of experience, the officer will trust that his or her intuition is reliable, then act upon that intuition.
+For example, a police officer with 10 years of experience on the streets will know how to read people and observe behavioral patterns, body language and other telltale indicators that are out of the ordinary.
+Because of experience, the officer will trust that his or her intuition is reliable, and then act upon that intuition.

-Visualization techniques are a form of training used by law enforcement that fall within the situational awareness classification.
-You don’t have to have a lot of tactical training, or shooting experience, to utilize visualization techniques.
+Visualization techniques are a form of training used by law enforcement that falls within the situational awareness classification.
+You don’t have to have a lot of tactical training or shooting experience, to utilize visualization techniques.
 The first situational awareness rule to reply upon is avoidance, whenever possible.

 Having an avoidance plan in your mind for various risky scenarios may help you keep from getting drawn deeper into a situation that you really don’t want to be in.